 The Process Automation Tool is used, under iPRODUCE, to orchestrate the co-design and coproduction process.
 Since its operation is based on the model of the underlying process, the tool is adapted to the normal way of co-designing / co-producing, which is followed by the particular type of cMDF examined.
 The 'type' is associated with the nature of the end-products, i.e., the industry-type (furniture, automotive, medical, hobbyists, etc.) and the size of the involved entities (manufacturing companies, individuals).
-The Process Automation Tool is intended to cover as many co-development processes as possible.
-The first application considered in this version of the tool focuses on the cMDF that develops consumer products with the participation of industrial end-users.
+The Process Automation Tool is intended to cover as many co-development processes as needed.
+The tool focuses on the cMDF that develops consumer products with the participation of industrial end-users.

 FabLabs and maker spaces have proven to be particularly appealing to single users or small teams with an interest to quickly prototype their ideas.
-These processes often include cyclic iteration of the ideation - design - prototyping phases.
-When this approach is brought to the industrial production context, that is in an environment where actors are industry professionals, this interaction assumes a more concrete structure.
+These processes often include cyclic iteration of the design thinking process, that is understand user-needs, define them, ideate, prototype and test phases.
+When this approach is brought to the industrial production context, that is in an environment where actors are industry professionals, this interaction assumes a more concrete structure, which can be defined in a Business Process Model.
 The goal is the same, to engage in cycles of co-design and co-creation, but the difference is that the actors' responsibilities are clearly delineated, the process from ideation to prototyping has a defined structure and the methods used are inherited from the standard day-to-day practice.